XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 ## Validated Results

-By default, most methods in ripple-lib 1.x only returned results that were validated by the [consensus process](consensus.html) and therefore final.
-The xrpl.js equivalents of many methods use the [`Client.request()` method](https://js.xrpl.org/classes/Client.html#request) to call the WebSocket API, where the XRP Ledger server's default settings often use the current (pending) ledger to serve data which is not final.
+By default, most methods in ripple-lib 1.x only returned results that were validated by the [consensus process](consensus.html) and therefore final. <!-- STYLE_OVERRIDE: therefore --> The xrpl.js equivalents of many methods use the [`Client.request()` method](https://js.xrpl.org/classes/Client.html#request) to call the WebSocket API, where the XRP Ledger server's default settings often use the current (pending) ledger to serve data which is not final.

 Sometimes you want to use the current open ledger because it has the pending results of many transactions that are likely to succeed, such as when looking up the state of the [decentralized exchange](decentralized-exchange.html).
 In other cases, you want to use a validated ledger, which only incorporates the results of transactions that are finalized.